ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 Answer will be generated automatically if desired: `Switch off %function% in %room%`, where `%function%` and `%room%` will be replaced by found device type and location.

-Command accept the numeric value too.
+Command accepts the numeric value too.
 It has priority, e.g. in command `switch light off in living room on 15%` the light will be set to 15% and not in *off* state.

 You can define default room in [].
 E.g. `switch the light on[sleepingroom]`